 SMP support is an integral part of OpenVMS and is provided to the user transparently.
 Because an SMP system is a single system entity, it is configured into a network and OpenVMS Cluster configurations as a single node.
-The maximum number of supported CPUs in an SMP configuration is 32.

 Networking Facilities